-This vegan feta cheese is perfectly salty, creamy, crumbly, and surprisingly easy to make.
-The combination of almonds and tofu creates amazing texture.
-As an added bonus, this vegan feta cheese is made with healthy, whole-food ingredients (no coconut oil) and just 20 minutes of hands-on prep time!
-Oil-free and gluten-free, with a nut-free option.
+Vegan feta cheese that's perfectly salty, creamy, crumbly, and easy to make!
+The combination of almonds (or cashews) and tofu creates amazing texture.
+Plus, this vegan feta is made with healthy ingredients (no coconut oil) and just 20 minutes of hands-on prep time!
+Add it to your salads, pasta, pizza, and more.
+The recipe is oil-free and gluten-free with a nut-free option.

-Cultured nut cheeses are awesome, but the process is really more of a hobby than an everyday cooking skill!
-This vegan feta recipe is truly simple and can be made the same day you plan to enjoy it.
+Cultured nut cheeses are awesome, but the process is really more of a hobby than an everyday cooking skill.
+Most of us, myself included, don't have the time or space for that!
+But this vegan feta recipe really is simple and can be made the same day you plan to enjoy it.

 Other vegan cheeses can get away with simply being salty, creamy, and cheesy tasting.
-But feta needs a certain briny acidity and needs to crumble while also having a creamy mouthfeel.
+But feta needs a certain briny acidity, and we want it to crumble while also having a creamy mouthfeel.
 This recipes checks all the boxes!

+Bonus: it's oil-free!
 We also love that this vegan feta is oil-free, getting its creaminess from a little bit of tofu.
-Instead of using coconut oil to help the cheese set when chilled, we're using agar agar to help the cheese firm up, similar to this popular Almond Queso Fresco.
+Instead of using coconut oil to help the cheese set when chilled, we're using agar agar to help the cheese firm up, similar to this popular vegan queso fresco.

-- blanched slivered almonds - starting with slivered almonds makes this recipe a bit easier, but whole blanched almonds can also be used.
+- blanched slivered almonds (or raw cashews) - starting with slivered almonds makes this recipe a bit easier, but whole blanched almonds are also fine.
 If you don't have access to either, check out this post by Serious Eats to learn how to remove the skins from whole raw almonds.
-Or use raw cashews instead.
+Feel free to use raw cashews instead.

 - extra firm tofu - usually found in a refrigerated section near the produce, extra-firm tofu works well here because it adds a creaminess, plus extra protein, but without adding too much moisture.
 There's no need to press the tofu first, simply pat it dry.